Zilin-Chen-22/Yaw_Planning/README.md

 Using CasADi as a nonlinear optimization solver

 ## Version
-latest upload: 12/09/2024, original python file in `yaw_planning.py`, test file in `testfile.py`
+latest upload: 12/10/2024, original python file in `yaw_planning.py`, test file in `testfile.py`

-test file: for generating a figure to visualise the planner
+test file: for generating a figure to visualise the planner and human-pilot flying data

 ## Changes
 `11/09/2024`: first version uploaded